1. Have the Family Conversation

 Living Close to Your Parents

 If you decide to move your parent closer to where you live, you need to remember that they are leaving their network of friends and connections.
 Most caregivers dramatically underestimate how difficult and lonely it can be to adjust to a new town or neighborhood.
 Consider how you can help your parent build a social network if they move closer to you.
 Do they drive, or can they take public transportation?
 Is there a senior center nearby?
 Or would it be better for them to move to an assisted living community where they could meet other residents and take part in activities?
-Could they attend an adult daycare where they could build a social network?
 There are good reasons to move your parent closer to you as they age.
 Being close by in case of emergency or to help is invaluable.
 We suggest that you make plans to smoothly transition your parent to their new home and find ways to keep them social, engaged, and happy.

 The discussion of location can get a little more complicated when you are one of two or more siblings who are spread across the city, state, or country.
 In this case, you may wish to assess with your siblings just how much time and energy each of you are realistically able to devote to your parent.
 Of course, you should also consult your parent.
 They may have preferences in weather or even regional characteristics, which may mean your parent would rather live nearest their child inhabiting the warmest climate.